SoftwareAG/c8y-docs/content/edge/backup-and-restore-bundle/backup_restore_esxi.md

 ### Restoring an Edge appliance in VMware ESXi {#restoring-an-edge-appliance-in-vmware-esxi}

 Restoring an Edge appliance from an OVF file is similar to deploying a virtual machine in VMware ESXi.
-To restore an Edge appliance, perform the steps as described in [Setting up an Edge appliance on VMware ESXi](/edge/setting-up-edge/#setting-up-esxi).
+To restore an Edge appliance, perform the steps as described in [Example setup for VMware ESXi](/edge/edge-infrastructure/#setting-up-esxi).